Gold Miner Pulse (ext'd art.)

 Publication policy: This extended version includes long term data.
 It is not going to be updated regularly.
 Fresh updates are posted (twice a month) on the (shorter) gold miner pulse page.
 Previous releases of these detailed studies are kept in an archive.

 Scope: This extended blog page is monitoring whether trends are persisting and/or how they are evolving.
-Therefore the graphs posted here are showing both daily observations with a 6 months time horizon and some graphs with a 3 to 4 year time horizon.
+Therefore the graphs posted here are showing both daily observations with a 12 months time horizon and some graphs with a 3 to 4 year time horizon.
+There is also a historic overview including sectioned graphs since Nov 2010.
 For the very long term reference frame, see the articles referenced at the bottom.

 Unhedged Gold miners relative to Gold bullion